ttwd80/wabs/README.md

 ### encrypt-secret

 The encryption secret to use to encrypt and decrypt the refresh token that is sent to the client.
-If this value is not specified then the encrypt secret will be randomly generated.
-Note that if you have clustered this server that you’ll want to specify the same secret for each.

 * **alias:** n
 * **name:** encryptSecret